azer/indev/README.md

 ### Watching For Changes

-To watch files, pass extra options when you create a new task;
+To watch files, choose the files to watch per task;

 ```js
 var task = require('bud')